- 【Coturnix japonica】

-- Whole-genome sequencing of the NIES-L strain was performed using a total of 15 libraries, 10 pair-end libraries, and five mate-pair libraries on HiSeq 2000 and GAII sequencers (Illumina, San Diego, CA) at NODAI Genome Research Center, Tokyo University of Agriculture, Japan (Kawahara-Miki et al. 2013; Ishishita et al. in preparation).
-Total assembled sequence coverage is 248-fold coverage of the Japanese quail genome, and the estimated genome size is 0.94 Gb.
+Whole-genome sequencing of the NIES-L strain was performed using a total of 15 libraries, 10 pair-end libraries, and five mate-pair libraries on HiSeq 2000 and GAII sequencers (Illumina, San Diego, CA) at NODAI Genome Research Center, Tokyo University of Agriculture, Japan (Kawahara-Miki et al. 2013; Ishishita et al. in preparation).
+In the first version of the genome assembly released on January 29, 2016, total assembled sequence coverage was 248-fold coverage of the Japanese quail genome, and the estimated genome size was 0.94 Gb.
 A total of 192 Gbp of paired-end reads and 40 Gbp of mate-pair reads were assembled, yielding 9,499 scaffolds and 65,900 large contigs (>1,000 bp).
-The N50 scaffold length is 3,851,064 bp, and the N50 contig length is 30,310 bp.
-This assembly spans 898 Mb.
+The N50 scaffold length was 3,851,064 bp, and the N50 contig length was 30,310 bp.
+This assembly spaned 898 Mb.

 - Whole genome sequencing was performed by Ryoka Kawahara-Miki and Tomohiro Kono, Tokyo University of Agriculture; a high-quality chromosome-scale assembly of the genome was generated by Shoji Tatsumoto and Yasuhiro Go, Center for Novel Science Initiatives, National Institute of Natural Sciences; the genome viewer was built by Yohei Minakuchi and Yukiko Yamazaki, National Institute of Genetics.
 Matsuda Y played a role in coordinating the Quail Genome Consortium of Japan.